djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - **Inverted Index** maps each key to the list of rows containing that key.
 - **Multi-Key Support** handles multiple values within a single row, such as array elements or tokens from text.

-**Operational Mechanics:**
+**Operational Mechanics**

-- **Search** retrieves rows containing the specified keys by accessing the inverted lists.
+- The search operation retrieves rows containing the specified keys by accessing the inverted **lists**.
-- **Insertion** adds new keys to the inverted index and updates the corresponding lists.
+- Insertion adds new keys to the inverted index and updates the corresponding **lists**.
-- **Deletion** removes keys from the inverted index and updates the lists accordingly.
+- Deletion removes keys from the inverted index and updates the **lists** accordingly.

-**Advantages:**
+**Advantages**

-- **Efficient for Multi-Value Columns:** Ideal for columns that store multiple values per row, such as tags or arrays.
+- The method is **efficient** for multi-value columns, making it ideal for columns that store multiple values per row, such as tags or arrays.
-- **Fast Full-Text Search:** Enhances performance for text search operations by indexing individual tokens.
+- It enables **fast** full-text search by indexing individual tokens, enhancing performance for text search operations.

-**Disadvantages:**
+**Disadvantages**

-- **Storage Overhead:** Can consume significant storage space due to maintaining extensive inverted lists.
+- There is a **storage** overhead as maintaining extensive inverted lists can consume significant space.
-- **Update Complexity:** Managing multiple keys per row can complicate insertions and deletions.
+- The process introduces **update** complexity since managing multiple keys per row can complicate insertions and deletions.

 **Use Cases:**